newnetdev/NetworkToCode-Class/labs/Python_Lab_09_Scripts_Generating_Configurations.md

 ntc@ntc:~/scripts$
 ```

-#### Step 8
+##### Step 9

-Finally, we can now loops over this list and generate the device specific configuration for it's interfaces
+Finally, we can now loop over this list and generate the device specific configuration for it's interfaces.
+Add the following loop to loop over the list you created.

 ``` python
     print("--------------------")